laser eye surgery private health insurance

 Private health insurance can no longer generally refer to visual aids.
 Laser eye surgery is a medical treatment.

-This development significantly facilitates access to modern correction procedures.
+This development significantly facilitates access to modern corrective procedures.
 Consider your next steps.

-We now look at specific requirements and typical costs.
+We will now consider specific requirements and usual costs.

-Certain conditions must be met for cost coverage.
+Certain prerequisites must be met for cost coverage.

 The most important is medical necessity.
-A visual impairment meets this criterion.
+Visual impairment fulfills this requirement.

 Since the BGH ruling in 2017, this has been clear.
-Your ophthalmologist will certify the diagnosis.
+Your ophthalmologist certifies the diagnosis.

-Additionally, you must be at least eighteen years old.
-Your vision must have been stable for one year.
+In addition, you must be at least eighteen years old and your vision must be stable for one year.

-The costs of laser eye surgery vary significantly.
+The costs of laser eye surgery vary considerably.

-They typically range from eight hundred to three thousand euros per eye.
+They typically range between eight hundred and three thousand euros per eye.

 Common procedures include LASIK, Femto-LASIK, PRK/LASEK, and ReLEx SMILE.

-Each method has specific advantages and disadvantages as well as cost points.
+Each method has specific advantages, disadvantages, and cost factors.

-A LASIK costs eight hundred to two thousand five hundred euros per eye.
+LASIK costs range from eight hundred to two thousand five hundred euros per eye.

-The ReLEx SMILE method can cost two thousand to three thousand euros.
+The ReLEx SMILE method can cost between two thousand and three thousand euros.

-A cost estimate is essential before the procedure.
+An estimate of costs is essential before the procedure.

-This clarifies the exact reimbursement amount with your private health insurance.
+This clarifies the exact reimbursement amount with your PKV.

-Many policies have coverage limits, e.g., one thousand five hundred euros per eye.
+Many policies have limit sums, for example, one thousand five hundred euros per eye.

-Find out more about the benefits of private insurance.
+Find out about the benefits of private insurance.

-We show how to apply for cost coverage.
+We show you how to apply for cost coverage.

 Reimbursement requires careful preparation.